AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 Continuing to the next sections of this user guide, you will discover ways of administering different settings for your company's Channels, Programmers or the Integrations between Channels and MVPDs (Multichannel Video Program Distributors).

 >[!IMPORTANT]
 >TVE Dashboard offers the option of switching between a Basic and an Advanced Workspace.
 You can do this by toggling the icon in the upper right-hand corner.
-The Advanced Workspace is aimed at users with substantial technical knowledge as well as advanced knowledge of the features offered by the Adobe Primetime Authentication product team.
+The Advanced Workspace is aimed at users with substantial technical knowledge as well as advanced knowledge of the features offered by the Adobe Pass Authentication product team.

 ![TVE Dashbord workspaces](assets/tve-basic-advanced-workspace.png)